liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/transform.md

 ## Settings

+Settings for the `TransformRecorderModule` can be found under `Edit > Project Settings > PLUME Recorder > Frame Recorder > Transform`.

 | Setting | Type | Description |
 |---|---|---|
 | Position Threshold | float | Threshold over which movements will be effectively recorded.
 The value is expressed in local space. |